timeester3648/MultiEngine-UTL/README.md

 ## Work in progress

-* Coordinate transformation function in "utl::math::";
+* Coordinate transformation function in "utl::math";
 * Improve stre::to_str() expansion for custon types;
 * Proper documentation with method parameters and built-in examples.